gravitational/teleport/docs/5.0/admin-guide.md

 !!! tip "Tip"

-    Before continuing, please make sure to take a look at the [cluster state section](architecture/nodes.md#cluster-state) in Teleport Architecture documentation.
+    Before continuing, please make sure to take a look at the [Cluster State section](architecture/nodes.md#cluster-state) in Teleport Architecture documentation.

 If you are running Teleport on AWS, you can use [DynamoDB](https://aws.amazon.com/dynamodb/) as a storage back-end to achieve